it-all/slim-postgres-skeleton/README.md

 Reporting Methods:

 1. Database Log
     If the database and system events services have been set as properties in the ErrorHandler class, all errors are logged to the SystemEvents table.
 The stack trace is not provided, instead, a reference is made to view the log file for complete details.
+See <a href="#se">System Event Database Logging</a> for more information.

 2. File Log
     All error details are logged to $config['storage']['logs']['pathPhpErrors'].